Best electric mopeds

 The twin batteries (sorry, can't call them Turbo Twins) are very small and light, giving a range of only 37 miles.
 But Zapp reckons that with average European city daily mileage being only 12 miles, that's enough, and the smaller batteries are easier to carry up to the office or flat for a recharge.
 Zapps are sold direct online, with annual servicing performed at the owner's home by, wait for it...
 'Zappers'.

-The Cezeta is a bit different, but it's not an ersatz retro effort, being a faithful reproduction of an original Czech-made moped from the late 1950s.
-Over 100,000 of these were sold across the Eastern Bloc from 1957-64 and in 2017 its Sputnik styling was reborn, now with an electric motor in place of the old 175cc two-stroke.
+Do you like retro?
+Who doesn't, but the Cezeta isn't some ersatz copy.
+Instead, it's a faithful reproduction of an original Czech-made scooter from the late 1950s.
+Over 100,000 of these were sold across the Eastern Bloc from 1957-64 and in 2017 its Sputnik styling was reborn with an electric motor in place of the old 175cc two-stroke.

 A Vespa is the ultimate moped for many, and 18 million have been sold since the original was launched in 1946.
 Modern incarnations are still being made in Italy and the Elettrica was added in early 2019.
 Outwardly, it could be mistaken for a petrol Vespa (apart from some subtle blue pinstriping and lack of an exhaust) but underneath it's very different.

 The 50 or 125cc petrol motor is replaced by a 4kW electric motor (which is quite beefy for what is a moped-class bike) and generously sized 4.2kWh battery.
 So although the standard Elettrica is limited to 28-30mph, it gets up to speed pretty quickly and holds it up hills, something not all mopeds can manage.
+There's also a faster 45mph version, which costs only £300 more.
 And being a Vespa, the dynamics are good – it's light and manoeuvrable, quick to steer and easy to ride, plus has the Vespa heritage.

 The TFT dash will integrate with your smartphone via the Vespa app, which enables you to make or receive calls, and has a sat nav and various other goodies.
 As you'd expect, the battery can be charged in situ or lifted out.
-At £4,999 after the Plug-In Grant, the Elettrica is one of the most expensive mopeds on the market, but it's undeniably stylish.
-Vespa has just launched a faster 45mph option.
+The Elettrica is one of the most expensive electric mopeds on the market (the price here is after the Plug-in Grant), but it's undeniably stylish.

 Honda Benly e: – from £5,074

 There are convenient touches like a reverse function, LED headlight and a USB charge point.
-And like an increasing number of electric mopeds, the battery can be recharged on or off the bike – Super Soco reckons a full charge takes 3.5 hours and the battery has a decent four-year warranty.
+As with an increasing number of electric mopeds, the battery can be recharged on or off the bike – Super Soco reckons a full charge takes 3.5 hours and the battery has an excellent four-year warranty.

 Rieju Nuuk – from £6,199